perforce/helix-authentication-extension/README.md

 LDAP authentication, along with SSO, is given in the [LDAP](./docs/LDAP.md) guide.

-## Known Issues

-Perforce cannot guarantee and has not exhaustively tested the compatibility of 3rd Party Plugins with the Helix Authentication Service.
-It is up to each 3rd party plugin owner to make his/her plugin compatible.

-Users authenticating with the Helix Server will likely need to use one of the supported clients to authenticate.
-Once a valid P4 ticket has been acquired, then clients other than those listed above should function normally.
-In particular, the clients need to handle the `invokeURL` feature added in the 2019.1 P4API.
-This includes the P4API-derived clients (P4Python, P4Ruby, etc) which at this time do not yet support this feature.

-### P4Eclipse

-When using P4Eclipse, you must authenticate using one of the clients listed above under the **Requirements** section.
-Then, when setting up the initial P4 connection in P4Eclipse, you are prompted for a user and password.
-Only put in the username and leave the password field blank.
-The client will then use the existing connection.

-### P4SL

-When using P4SL, you must authenticate using one of the clients listed above under the **Requirements** section.
-Then, when setting up the initial P4 connection in P4SL, you are prompted for a user and password.
-Only put in the username and leave the password field blank.
-The client will then use the existing connection.

-### IntelliJ (3rd Party Plugin)

-When logging in to Perforce using IntelliJ, it will prompt for a password but also open the browser to the identity provider.
-Once you have authenticated with the IdP and acquired a P4 ticket, IntelliJ will still be waiting for a password.
-Submit that login request and let it fail, after which IntelliJ will operate normally.

 ## How to Get Help

 Configuring the extension, the authentication service, and the identity provider